 ISO 37001 Anti-Bribery Management System is closely related to ISO 26000 and highlighted at this ISO 26000 website.

 The standard was developed in ISO PC278 (project committee).
-UK holds the project secretariate that is now part of ISO Technical Committee 309 Organizational Governance and approximately 38 countries and 7 liaison organizations participated.
+UK held the project secretariate that is now part of ISO Technical Committee 309 Organizational Governance and approximately 38 countries and 7 liaison organizations participated.

-ISO 37001 is designed to help an organization establish, implement, maintain, and improve an anti-bribery compliance program or “management system.
+ISO 37001 is designed to help an organization establish,. implement, maintain, and improve an anti-bribery compliance program or “management system.
 It includes a series of measures and controls that represent global anti-corruption good practice.

 The standards addresses